Psykopear/powermenu/README.md

 - Reboot your pc (if you have the 'reboot' command)
 - Log out from i3
 - Doesn't work in any other case

+# Usage
+Download [latest release](https://github.com/Psykopear/powermenu/releases).
+Run it when you need it.